dikondaashish/TrackmyOPT/extension/README.md

 ### Finding Your Extension ID

 1. Go to `chrome://extensions/`
-2. Find "OPT Hub" in the list
+2. Find "TrackMyOPT" in the list
 3. Look for **ID:** under the extension name
 4. Copy the long alphanumeric string